 Step 1: do your research.
 Dig beneath the surface.
 What does the sector consist of?
 Who are the movers and shakers?
 What job possibilities exist?
 See http://www.prospects.ac.uk/charities_voluntary_sector.htm

 Step 2: have an angle.
 Define what you want to do.
 Aid worker?
 Fundraiser?
 Desk officer?
 Disaster co-ordinator?
 Or one of the many other possibilities?

 Step 3: embrace experience.
 This is non negotiable and, alas, may be unpaid.
 But it often leads to salaried work and is essential for your CV and your credibility.

 Step 4: think strategically.
-Most wanna-bes aim at high profile NGOs.
-The canny QMUL student may well do the same, but will also investigate smaller organisations – less apt to have waiting lists or swarms of applicants.
+Most wannabes aim for high profile NGOs.
+The canny QMUL student may well do the same, but will also investigate smaller organisations – less likely to have waiting lists or swarms of applicants.

 Step 5: consider a Master’s.
 It’s not mandatory and can be costly.
 But it might be useful, depending on what specialism you want to follow.
 BEWARE: without relevant experience, a Master’s may not get you as far as you hope.

 Step 6: go global.
 At the very least, think about acquiring another language, but ideally have some background in travelling, studying, working or living abroad.